avinassh/blag/content/posts/setsum.md

 s = 22  (add guava - 4)
 ```

 Both sets of completely different items sum to 22!
-This happens because we're only using one column and a very smoll prime number.
+This happens because we're only using one column and a very small prime number.
 But add another column and the collision probability drops dramatically.
 With 8 columns, the probability of collision drops to 2^-256.

 Setsum also uses SHA3-256 as its hash function, though the hash algorithm is replaceable.
 SHA3-256 is fast, has fewer collisions, and produces well-distributed hashes, so we can avoid the collision problem I showed above.